John Henry Hammond: Early years and family

-Hammond notes that the first jazz music that he heard was in London in 1923 on a trip with his family.
-He heard a band called The Georgians, a white Dixieland jazz group, and saw an African American show called From Dixie to Broadway, that featured Sidney Bechet.
-This trip changed the way that he thought about music.
-Upon his return to the states, Hammond searched for records by black musicians but could not find them in the greater Manhattan area.
-He learned that African American music was sold in different stores, so he began to search for this music in Harlem.
+Hammond said he first heard jazz music in London during a 1923 trip with his family.
+He heard The Georgians, a white Dixieland jazz group; and saw an African American show, From Dixie to Broadway, that featured Sidney Bechet.
+The trip changed how he thought about music.
+Upon his return to the States, Hammond searched for records by black musicians but could not find them in his neighborhood.
+He learned that African American music was sold in different stores, so he began to look for this music in Harlem.

-In 1925 Hammond graduated from the elementary institution St. Bernard's School at the age of 14.
-He persuaded his family to allow him to attend Hotchkiss School due to its liberal curriculum.
+In 1925, 14-year-old Hammond graduated from the elementary St. Bernard's School, then persuaded his family to send him to Hotchkiss School due to its liberal curriculum.
 Hammond's love for music flourished.
-However, he felt limited within the confines of a boarding school.
-Hammond succeeded in convincing the headmaster to allow him to go into the city every other weekend, a rare privilege, so that he could take lessons from Ronald Murat.
+However, he felt limited by boarding school.
+Hammond convinced the headmaster to allow him to go into New York City every other weekend, a rare privilege, so that he could take lessons from Ronald Murat.
 However, the headmaster was not aware that outside his formal lessons, Hammond would go up to Harlem to hear jazz.
-During this time, he said that he heard Bessie Smith perform at The Harlem Alhambra, but her biographer disagrees about the dates.
+During this time, he said, he heard Bessie Smith perform at The Harlem Alhambra, but her biographer disagrees about the dates.

-The summer after graduating from Hotchkiss in 1929, Hammond went to work for a newspaper in Maine, the Portland Evening News.
-Its editor Ernest Gruening was also a Hotchkiss alumnus, class of 1903, who was interested in social issues and social justice.
+After graduating from Hotchkiss in 1929, Hammond took a summer job at the Portland Evening News newspaper in Maine.
+Its editor Ernest Gruening, Hotchkiss class of 1903, was also interested in social issues and social justice.

 In the fall of 1929, Hammond entered Yale University as a member of the class of 1933.
 He studied the violin and, later, viola.
-He felt a disconnect with his fellow students at Yale and felt that he was already well acquainted with the professional world.
-He made frequent trips into New York city and wrote regularly for trade magazines.
-In the fall semester of 1930, Hammond had to withdraw due to a recurring case of jaundice.
+He felt a disconnect with his fellow students and felt that he was already well acquainted with the professional world.
+He made frequent trips into New York City and wrote regularly for trade magazines.
+In the fall of 1930, Hammond had to withdraw due to a recurring case of jaundice.
 Hammond had no desire to a repeat a semester, which contributed to his dissatisfaction with the university lifestyle.
 Much to the disappointment of his father, a Yale alumnus, in 1931 he dropped out of school for a career in the music industry, first becoming the U.S. correspondent for Melody Maker.